exesdotnet/ChordScaleMatrix/README.md

 Status
 ------
-ChordScaleMatrix is an application for creative working with the music theory of chords, scales und tunings.
 ChordScaleMatrix is a step sequencer.
+You can create scales and random notes of a scale in a matrix window.
+You can also create chord progessions on selected cells in the matrix window.
+ChordScaleMatrix is an application for creative working with the music theory of chords, scales, tunings and progressions.
 ChordScaleMatrix is a fork of [Rukano's step sequencer](http://sccode.org/1-Up).
 ChordScaleMatrix is OSS.
 ChordScaleMatrix is beta. :-( ;-)

 Usecases
 --------
-* Learning software for understanding the music theory of chords, scales and tuning
+* Learning software for understanding the music theory of chords, chord progressions, scales and tuning
 * Therapeutic effect by playing and learning
 * A funny toy for just having fun and to promote creativity
 * Audio and music analysis